Conus pulicarius: Description

 The size of the shell varies between 30 mm and 75 mm.
 The shell is white, covered by square-shaped, dark chocolate or nearly black spots, which sometimes by their juxtaposition indicate two bands.
-The spire is tubercuiated.
+The spire is tuberculated.
 The epidermis, as in the other species of the group, is very thin and translucent.

 The synonym Conus fustigatus includes the varieties in which the spots are larger and less numerous.

 Distribution

 This marine species occurs in the Central and Western Pacific; Polynesia (not Marquesas); Cocos (Keeling) Island, New Guinea and Australia (Northern Territory, Queensland and Western Australia).